Hantavirus Tracker

 The hantavirus tracker map covers both the 2026 MV Hondius active outbreak and compiled historical records (1993–present) across the Americas, Europe, and Asia — including HPS cases (Americas) and HFRS cases (Asia/Europe).
 Andes and Sin Nombre strains cause HCPS with a CFR of 35–50%.

 Unlike other hantaviruses, the Andes strain is the only one with documented person-to-person transmission — which is why this hantavirus tracker follows repatriation flights and quarantine status across 14 countries.
+Use this hantavirus tracker to monitor confirmed case progression and geographic spread in real time.

 Data Sources